Empowering the Next Generation of Innovators!

 Call or visit our campus and we will take care of everything for you.
 Online registration is not available for installment plans.Things to Keep In Mind:

-Popular Camps include all levels of the Minecraft, Robotics and Coding Labs, Music Lab, Drones, Aeronautical Lab, Tinker and Code, Math and 3D Game Design.
+Popular Camps include all levels of the Minecraft, Robotics and Coding Labs, Music Lab, Drones, Aeronautical Lab, Fusion 360 I & II and Photoshop Labs.

 Calling all apprentice Minecraft players!
 Campers will learn and sharpen their Minecraft computer skills all while learning the science behind the Biosphere.
 They will learn about biodiversity by exploring different biomes, understand the importance of sustainability, resource management and much more.

-Commercial Space Travel may be just be around the corner for this Zaniac generation.
-NASA has provided us with the International Space Station as a test-bed and stepping stone for this challenging journey ahead.
+Commercial Space Travel may be just around the corner for this Zaniac generation.
 Campers are introduced to the International Space Station and space exploration through Galacticraft.
 Campers learn to build, prepare and launch a rocket.
 Stops at the Moon and Mars are part of our trip.
 And given our environmental consciousness, we throw in an extra challenge: Zaniac’s Space Junk Clean Up!

-Game-Based Learning using MinecraftTM Redstone is the circuit equivalent in MinecraftTM that allows campers to use electrical engineering concepts to create machines such as a clock or a calculator.
-In Zaniac’s Redstone Lab, campers will learn about inputs, outputs, logic gates and more through the latest version of Minecraft™.
+Game-Based Learning using MinecraftTM Redstone includes challenges that converge physics and engineering.
+Campers will learn about Newton’s laws, physics of liquids while understanding concepts of electricity with Redstone.
+Redstone is the circuit equivalent in MinecraftTM that allows campers to use electrical engineering concepts to create machines such as a clock or a calculator.
 Using their creativity and critical-thinking skills, campers will help scientists solve electrical challenges throughout the virtual laboratory.

 What does it take to become an inventor?
-3D Maker Lab will engage campers with online digital creations of 3D models and teach them how to design pieces for 3D Printing using Autodesk TinkerCad™.
+3D Maker Lab will engage campers with online digital creations of 3D models and teach them how to design pieces for 3D Printing using Autodesk TinkerCad.
 Students will be immersedin the engineering and design process, printing their own unique and exciting ideas and turning them into a reality.

-There is just enough hands-on building to keep the younger learners moving, but at the same time, we will be spending time figuring out how to get machines to make work easier for humans brings in the problem solving and critical thinking into equation.
-Students will learn the key principles of Robotics with levers, inclined planes, pulleys, and screws and build motorized mechanisms in teams.
+There is just enough hands-on building to keep the younger learners moving, but at the same time, we will be spending time figuring out how to get machines to make work easier for humans.
+Brings in the problem solving and critical thinking into equation.
+Students will learn the principles of Robotics with levers, inclined planes, pulleys, and screws and build motorized mechanisms in teams.

 Water robotics is what this camp is all about!
 Students will design, build and program robots that will be submerged in a mini pool and solve challenges like swimming across the pool, rescuing objects from the bottom and much more.
 Campers will learn principles of robotics, programming, and teamwork.

-The intersection of engineering and computer science takes flight with Drones!
+The intersection of engineering and computer science takes ight with Drones!
 In Engineering Takes Flight, campers learn about drones and will use creativity and critical-thinking skills to successfully engineer the design and code behind two drone models.
-Students will discuss nature’s influence on the technology and the design of drones.
-Students explore physics and geometry to understand how the anatomy of a drone supports its course of flight and how to program their drone with block programming commands to pilot their drone’s flight path.
+Students will discuss nature’s in uence on the technology and the design of drones.
+Students explore physics and geometry to understand how the anatomy of a drone supports its course of ight and how to program their drone with block programming commands to pilot their drone’s ight path.
 By combining these concepts, students will complete a variety of hands-on challenges and understand the real- world applications of drone technology.

 Campers will explore a whole new universe by creating and managing their own space program.
 They learn aerospace engineering, the physics of space travel, orbital mechanics and much more by designing, testing, and launching airplanes and rockets to complete a series of missions.

-The microcontroller is a fascinating piece of technology inspired by the human brain!
-This Tinker & Code Lab introduces students to this wonderful creation.
+The microcontroller is a fascinating piece of technology created by humans and it is all around us, they were inspired by the brain!
+Programming Electronics Camp introduces students to this wonderful creation.
 With open source hardware, students learn programming logic through hands-on hardware projects, work with sensors to explore the science of light and sound, and build creatively with motors, wires, and real circuit boards.
-At the end of camp, students will have created their own Arduino Project that replicates the design and functionality of an animal.
-Let the imagination run!

-Zaniac’s Coding Apprentice Lab offers two introductory levels to coding.
-It starts with Apprentice Coder Lab in Scratch for the true beginners when finished they can sign up for Apprentice Coder II Lab to gain more experience and understanding.
-In these two Labs, campers learn basic computer programming skills such as sequences, loops, iterative development, and debugging using a modern, block-based approach.
+Zaniac’s Coding Apprentice Lab o ers two introductory levels to coding.
+It starts with Apprentice Coder with Scratch for the true beginners when nished they can sign up for Apprentice Coder II.
+In these two camps, they learn basic computer programming skills such as sequences, loops, iterative development, and debugging using a modern, block-based approach.
 Students create fun animations, videos and games.
-Each Lab will take one week to complete.

 Given how many of the common functionalities that programmers need are already built into this programming language, Python is a fantastic language for intermediate coders ready to transfer programming ideas into instructions that the machine can interpret.
-The best way to learn a language is with a product.
-Remember the game of Hangman, Guess the Number and Dice Rolling?
-These are a few of the playful mini projects the Python Coder will work with.
-This Python Coder Lab takes your young coders to this next level!
+Python Coder Lab takes your young coders to this next level.